CodeDead/Logger/README.md

 # TODO
 - [X] Allow Settings to be read/exported to/from a file (JSON/XML)
+- [X] Write the code for the DefaultFileAppender
-- [ ] Write the code for the DefaultFileAppender
+- [ ] Write the code for the RollingFileAppender
 - [ ] Write documentation
-- [ ] Write contribution guidelines
+- [X] Write contribution guidelines
 - [ ] Publish on NuGet

 # About